 The third generation of Tripp, Ike Tripp IV, joined the management team in 1974 and later purchasing the company in 1990.
 Expansions to the plants and warehouses continued with an addition of a new boiler room, receiving warehouse, maintenance/ engineering area and an office expansion.
 The expansions didn’t stop there; in 1983 the Specialty Chemical Division (SCD) was created.
 SCD specialized in manufacturing such products as oil-free high solids polyester resins, coatings, ink and adhesives as well as the capacity to manufacture esters and polymers used in specialty metalworking lubricants.

-In 1999 Etna Products, Inc. and Carl Bechem Lubricants, GmbH embarked on a joint partnership creating Etna-Bechem.
-The new partnership brought a specialty line of greases, copper wire drawing and machining lubricants to the market.
-Not only was Etna-Bechem created, but in 2001 Etna-TEC, Ltd. was created.
+In 2001, Etna TEC, Ltd. was formed and developed a line of mult-functional acrylates for the paint and coatings industry.
 The company decided even more expansions were needed to the newly purchased building 16830 Park Circle Drive by adding a new research and development (R&D) laboratories.
 The company also purchased Etna-TEC, Ltd. developed a line of multi-functional acrylates for the paint and coatings industry.
 In 2008 Etna decided to travel overseas in Hagen, Germany to form Etna Bechem Europe, GmbH.